Ana María Raga: Awards and recognition

-In August 2001 the Aequalis Choir goes on a successful tour in Europe, participating at the Vivace International Choral Festival in Veszprém, Hungary where the choir was rewarded with the Audience Prize, in Köszeg, Hungary at the László Lajtha Festival; at the 2nd International Girls’ Choir Festival in Riga, Letonia and the 7th Cristopher Summer Festival in Vilnius, Lithuania.
-In Hungary Raga directed together with Zsuzsana Graf the Aequalis Choir and the Angelica Girls' Choir from Budapest.
-During that tour, concerts were given in Vienna, Prague and Tallinn.

-The Aequalis Choir was one of the choirs that represented Venezuela at the Songbird Project, organized by Erkki Pohjola.

 The Aequalis Foundation

 The Aequalis Foundation is a non-profit organization that was set up by Ana María Raga in 2001.
 It is dedicated to investigation and training in music, the promotion of music, in particular the practice of choral music as a tool of artistic and human development, enhancing the quality of life no matter at what stage in life.
 Through the Foundation, Raga promotes the right every person has to discover the music inside of oneself and its transformative powers.
 She teaches the art form, promoting the appreciation of every day beauty.
 This is favorable to health, the development of intelligence.
 It is a vehicle for socialization and the formation of the values of cohabitation and social integration; in short, it is about the positive impact of music on the quality of life as much on the individual as on the collective level.
 Raga conceives and offers training workshops for choir conductors and music teachers.
 She works to disseminate and create new choral repertoire, develop projects that enhance audience appreciation and musical expression.
 Her programs and activities are based on choral practice of children, young people and seniors, using strategies that enhance cognitive capabilities, psychomotor activities, stimulate different dimensions of intelligence and favor socialization.

 The Aequalis Foundation has offered choral activities in places where music can provide tools for social reinsertion and integration.
 An example is the women penitentiary (INOF – Instituto Nacional de Orientación Femenina) in Los Teques where the foundation initiated the creation of prison orchestras and choirs.
 This project has since been assumed by FundaMusical Bolívar (former FESNOJIV) and extended to other prisons.

 Since its creation, the foundation has promoted the set-up of children and youth choirs achieving national and international recognition.
 Currently the Foundation manages the Aequalis Aurea (female voices) and the Humboldt School Choir Project (for children and youth from 4 to 17 years old).
 The latter one constitutes the platform for the Intercollegiate Choir Festival that has been organized since 2005 pursuing greater visibility for and promotion of choral practice that takes place in schools.